pbrugugnoli/parametric_case/README.md

 ---
 Feel free to explore the project, experiment with the scripts, and adapt them for your own 3D modeling and printing needs!
+Note that this is just a documentation repository and I am not intend to evolve or support these scripts